btholmes/School-Notes/README.md

 # School Notes
- - Just a less of class notes
+ - Just a list of class notes
  - Classes organized by directory
  - Notes organized by exam and class date